 Open to people ages 18 years and up

-- Advanced or metastatic solid tumor cancer, with the exception of neuroendocrine tumors that secrete adrenocorticotropic hormone (ACTH) or corticotropin-releasing hormone (CRH), for which no alternative effective standard therapy is available or for which standard therapy is considered unsuitable or intolerable
+- Advanced or metastatic solid tumor, with the exception of neuroendocrine tumors that secrete adrenocorticotropic hormone (ACTH) or corticotropin-releasing hormone (CRH), for which no alternative effective standard therapy is available or for which standard therapy is considered unsuitable or intolerable

 - Measurable disease (ie, presenting with at least one measurable lesion per RECIST 1.1)

-- Radiographic evidence of a lesion that may be safely obtained by minimally invasive biopsy
+- Radiographic evidence of a lesion that may be safely biopsied by core needle biopsy

 - For patients with treated, stable CNS metastases that are asymptomatic: no evidence of progression for at least 4 weeks after CNS-directed treatment as determined by clinical examination and brain imaging.
 Patients must not require steroids